Lists of Pokémon episodes

 Pokémon is a Japanese animated television series based on the Pokémon video game series published by Nintendo.
-The Pokémon anime series debuted in Japan on April 1, 1997 and currently has 1,233 episodes.
-However, for various reasons, some have been taken out of rotation of reruns in certain countries, while others were altered or completely banned.
+The Pokémon anime series debuted in Japan on April 1, 1997, and as of 2025, the series has more than 1,300 episodes.

+In countries such as the United States, the cross-platform Pokémon franchise was introduced through the animated TV series first, to prime the market for the video games.
+However, for various reasons, some episodes have been pulled from rerun rotation or went unaired in certain countries, while others were altered or completely banned.